caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

   *float*, *optional*, *default = 2.*

-  Size of pixel in the mask (arcsec, must be the same as img_cell in selfcal worker)
+  Size of pixels in the mask, in units of arcsec.
+This must be the same as img_cell in the selfcal worker.